 Even the best of believers can lose sight of our glorious comfort in Christ and get discouraged.
 Martin Luther was usually a cheerful follower of Christ, but sometimes he struggled with severe depression.
-He translated the Bible into German and wrote books with great insight into Holy Scripture and often spent three hours a day in prayer.
+He translated the Bible into German, wrote books with great insight into Holy Scripture, and often spent three hours a day in prayer.
 And yet even with these disciplines of grace, Luther sometimes became very disheartened and miserable.
 His wife, Katie was the Lord’s messenger to help her husband through these dark times.
 She “preached” the gospel to Martin Luther, the great preacher.

-One time, when Luther was overwhelmed with negative thoughts and feelings, he locked himself in his study brooding for several days.
+One time, when Luther was overwhelmed with negative thoughts and feelings, he locked himself in his study, brooding for several days.
 Katie had someone take the door off the hinges and forced Martin out of his gloomy room.
 When Luther came out, he saw Katie and the children dressed in black and asked, “Who has died?”
 Katie wept and said, “It’s our Lord.
 He’s dead!”

 Luther thundered, “Nonsense, Christ isn’t dead; He’s risen and reigning; He’s King of kings and Lord of lords and returning soon.
 Jesus cannot die again!”
 Katie asked, “Why then have you been moping around as if Christ were dead?
-I thought our Lord had died, judging from the way you were acting.”
+I thought our Lord must have died, judging from the way you were acting.”
 Luther burst into a hearty laugh, and said, “Kate, you are a wise and loving wife.
 We have a living God to trust in.
 Thank you for the reminder.
 Now take off your funeral clothes.”

 Are we ignoring the Risen Christ, wallowing in depression and discouragement?
 Are we living like the rest of mankind who have no hope?
 Are we weary from spiritual battles and burdens, grumpy and gruff with loved ones?
-Then let’s re-remember that Christ has died; Christ is risen; Christ will come again and encourage ourselves and others with this truth.
+Then let’s re-remember that Christ has died; Christ is risen; Christ will come again and encourage ourselves and others with this life-changing truth.

 The Impact of Jesus’ Resurrection

 Here are a few ramifications of Christ’s resurrection that increase our joy and peace in Him.
-(Note, we’ve covered more of these in other places):
+(Note: we’ve covered more of these in other places):

 1. Christ’s resurrection proves He is God.
 “Jesus our Lord through the Spirit of holiness was declared with power to be the Son of God by His resurrection from the dead.”1 Christ demonstrated His identity and deity by fulfilling Old Testament prophecies of His death and His rising from the grave.
-Because Jesus fulfilled these Scriptures, He will also fulfill every other promise that He makes the Bible and we can rely on Him to do that.
-They who trust Him wholly find Him wholly true.
+Because Jesus fulfilled these Scriptures, He will also fulfill every other promise that He makes in the Bible and we can rely on Him to do that.
+They who trust God wholly find Him wholly true.